 The second factor was generated by Italika success and consist on booming competition, with Japanese and Chinese manufacturers now attacked by Indians, which started producing locally.

 In the last decade, the motorcycles industry pumped up in Mexico from very low level to become one of the largest in the World and one of the few over 1 million annual sales.

 The market growth was correlated with the outstanding development of the local manufacturers, led by Italika, a giant with over three quarter of million annual production, which dominate the market with over 70% market share.

 The uniqueness of this market is represented by the current sales mix, in which the local brand represent over 85% of sales, with Japanese brands not dominating as in the rest of the World and with premium brands marginal with less than 2% of market share.

 However, Italika is not the only local producer, as other brands on top of the local competition are made in Mexico, like Caravela and the second best seller, Vento, which is a company based in US, but selling in Latin America.

 The top not Mexican manufacturer is Honda, which produce vehicles in he Guadalajara plant, opened in 1985, with main production focused on GL150, CGL125, XR150L, DIO, CB190R models and with a 100.000/year capacity.

-The last to have discovered the potential of this market have been the Indian manufacturers and with the landing of Hero, all the Fab4 Indian companies (Bajaj Auto, TVS Motor, Royal Enfield and Hero) will fight in the market.
+The last to have discovered the potential of this market have been the Indian manufacturers and with the landing of Hero (in partnership with Italika), all the Fab4 Indian companies (Bajaj Auto, TVS Motor, Royal Enfield and Hero) will fight in the market.

 As far as transition to electric vehicles, the country is still at ground zero.
 The CO2 emissions are at stage 4, since only the 2020 and electric market is near zero.